kyma-project/kyma/components/application-registry/README.md

 - **requestTimeout** is the time-out for requests sent through the Application Registry.
 It is provided in seconds.
 The default time-out is `1`.
 - **requestLogging** is the flag for logging incoming requests.
 The default value is `false`.
 - **specRequestTimeout** is the time-out for requests fetching specifications provided by the user.
 It is provided in seconds.
 The default time-out is `5`.
-- **assetstoreRequestTimeout** is the time-out for requests fetching specifications from the Asset Store Service.
+- **rafterRequestTimeout** is the time-out for requests fetching specifications from the Rafter Service.
 It is provided in seconds.
 The default time-out is `5`.
 - **detailedErrorResponse** is the flag for showing detailed internal error messages in response bodies.
 The default value is `false` and all internal server error messages are shortened to `Internal error`, while all other error messages are shown as usual.
 - **uploadServiceURL** is the URL of the Upload Service.
 - **insecureAssetDownload** is the flag for skipping certificate verification for asset download.
 The default value is `false`.